The new Xiaomi Mi Band 7 has landed, once again promising a fitness tracker on a budget, except not quite so budget as before.

 Xiaomi has sought to improve the Mi Band's ability to track your sporting pursuits despite still lacking a pretty notable sports tracking sensor.

 There's no built-in GPS on either tracker, but you do have the option of using connected GPS, which means booting up Xiaomi's companion phone app to track outdoor exercise like runs and cycling time.
 Though, as we found, the tracking accuracy even with connected GPS could be hit and miss on both Bands compared to the GPS tracking on more reliable Garmin and Polar GPS watches.

 It was a similar story on the heart rate monitoring front.
 These Bands aren't particularly well suited to tracking HR during exercise with readings for average and maximum heart rate readings generally quite far off a heart rate monitor chest strap.

-Both share data inside of Xiaomi's Mi Fitness app that does support the ability to share data to Google Fit and Strava when you do get that reliable hit of data.
+Both share data inside of Xiaomi's Mi Fitness app which does support the ability to share data to Google Fit and Strava when you do get that reliable hit of data.

 If you want a Mi Band with training insights and richer pool swim tracking, those are the key things you'd grab the 7 over the 6.

 Once you've accepted that your smartwatch experience is going to be compromised by the amount of screen you have to play with here on both Bands, then what you'll find is that things feel very similar here.

 You're getting trackers that are compatible with both Android and iOS and offer features like notifications, the ability to control music playing on your phone, weather forecasts along with alarms and reminders.

 You've got watch faces here too and there's plenty on both that make good use of that AMOLED screen.
 We wouldn't say the larger screen on the Mi Band 7 enhances the use of those features.
 Notifications aren't displayed all that differently and still feel a bit cramped on that slither of a screen.